 - Beauveria bassiana (Mycotrol and other brands)-Consult label for rate.
 Some formulations are OMRI-listed for organic use.

-- esfenvalerate (Asana XL) at 0.05 lb ai/a.
-PHI 7 days.
+- esfenvalerate (Asana XL and others) at 0.05 lb ai/A. PHI 7 days.
 Apply as a pre-bloom or post-bloom spray only.
 Remove bees prior to application.
 Asana can act as a bee repellent; do not apply within 7 days of pollination.
 For maximum safety to bees, apply in the evening after sunset.
 Label allows use for weevil control in Washington and Oregon only.
 Because of pollinator hazard, WSU entomologists do not recommend its use on red raspberries.
 Restricted use pesticide.

-- cyantraniliprole (Exirel) at 0.088 to 0.133 lb ai/a.
-PHI 3 days.
-Do not apply more than 0.4 lb ai/a per year.
+- cyantraniliprole (Exirel) at 0.088 to 0.133 lb ai/A. PHI 3 days.
+Adult control.
+Do not apply more than 0.4 lb ai/A per year.
 Highly toxic to bees; do not apply during bloom.